marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     Specifies the maximum number of escape points tracked by modref per SSA-name.

-  .. gcc-param:: threader-mode

-    Specifies the mode the backwards threader should run in.

   .. gcc-param:: profile-func-internal-id

     A parameter to control whether to use function internal id in profile